Ethiopian Empire: Early modern period

-The Ottoman Empire occupied parts of Ethiopia, from 1557, establishing Habesh Eyalet, the province of Abyssinia, by conquering Massawa, the Empire's main port and seizing Suakin from the allied Funj Sultanate in what is now Sudan.
-In 1573 the Adal Sultanate attempted to invade Ethiopia again; however, Sarsa Dengel successfully defended the Ethiopian frontier at the Battle of Webi River, where he defeated, captured and executed the Adalite Sultan Muhammad ibn Nasir along with the core of the Adalite nobility.
+From 1557, the Ottoman Empire occupied parts of Ethiopia, establishing Habesh Eyalet, the province of Abyssinia.
+It was constituted by the conquest of Massawa, Ethiopia's main port, and the seizure of Suakin from the Ethiopian-allied Funj Sultanate in what is now Sudan.
+In 1573 the Adal Sultanate attempted to invade Ethiopia again, but Sarsa Dengel successfully defended the Ethiopian frontier at the Battle of Webi River, where he defeated, captured, and executed the Adalite Sultan Muhammad ibn Nasir along with the core of the Adalite nobility.
 This marked the end of Adal as a military power.

 The Ottomans were checked by Emperor Sarsa Dengel's victory and sacking of Arqiqo in 1589, thus containing them on a narrow coastline strip.
-The Afar Sultanate maintained the remaining Ethiopian port on the Red Sea at Baylul.
+The Afar Sultanate maintained the remaining port on the Red Sea at Baylul.
+According to Haggai Erlich historically, the Ethiopians were not in possession of a port city.
 Oromo migrations through the same period occurred, with the movement of a large pastoral population from the southeastern provinces of the Empire.
 A contemporary account was recorded by the monk Abba Bahrey from the Gamo region.
 Subsequently, the empire organization changed progressively, with faraway provinces taking more independence.
 A remote province such as Bale is last recorded paying tribute to the imperial throne during Yaqob's reign (1590–1607).

 In 1636, Emperor Fasilides founded Gondar as a permanent capital, which became a highly stable, prosperous commercial center.
 This period saw profound achievements in Ethiopian art and architecture, and innovations such as the construction of the royal complex Fasil Ghebbi, and 44 churches that were established around Lake Tana.
 In the arts, the Gondarine period saw the creation of diptychs and triptychs, murals and illuminated manuscripts, mostly with religious motifs.
 The reign of Iyasu the Great (1682-1706) was a major period of consolidation.
 It also saw the dispatching of embassies to Louis XIV's France and to Dutch India.
 The Early Modern period was one of intense cultural and artistic creation.
 Notable philosophers from that area are Zera Yacob and Walda Heywat.
 After the death of Iyasu I the empire fell into a period of political turmoil.
 From 1769 to 1855, the Ethiopian empire passed through a period known as the Princes Era (in Amharic: Zemene Mesafint).
 This was a period of Ethiopian history with numerous conflicts between the various Ras (equivalent to the English dukes) and the Emperor, who had only limited power and only dominated the area around the contemporary capital of Gondar.
 The development of society and culture stagnated in this period.
 Religious conflict, both within the Ethiopian Orthodox Church and between them and the Muslims, was often used as a pretext for mutual strife.
 The Princes Era ended with the reign of Emperor Tewodros II.